-"Joe Frazier's Gym" in Philadelphia, Pennsylvania opened in 1968 as Cloverlay Gym.
-Frazier bought out all the shareholders in 1973 and renamed the gym.
+"Joe Frazier's Gym" in Philadelphia, Pennsylvania, opened in 1968 as Cloverlay Gym.
+Frazier bought out all the shareholders when he retired in 1976 and renamed the gym.
 Many prominent fighters trained there, including Tyrell Biggs, Terrance Cauthen, Bert Cooper, Willie Monroe, James Shuler, Leon Spinks, Meldrick Taylor, and Marvis Frazier (Joe's son).
-A press release on April 2, 2008 announced that the gym was closing.
+A press release on April 2, 2008, announced that the gym was closing.
 Marvis Frazier said, "The gym is closed, it's over."

 Franco de Piccoli

 1968 Mar 4 – 1970 Feb 16